 Home Page [some links are gone but will return soon]

 Discovering some of the "missing" fungal diversity (the difference between the approximately 300,000 species of fungi described to date and the 1,500,000 which have been speculated to exist)

-Determining the functional significance of fungal diversity in litter decay and the soil ecosystem
+Determining the functional significance of fungal diversity in litter decay and the soil ecosystem, including agriculture